 If an early learning service or complainant is not happy with how a complaint or visit to their service has been managed, the service or complainant can raise their concerns with the Education Manager at their local Ministry of Education office.
 This may be escalated to a Director of Education if required.

-Should a service or complainant continue to be unsatisfied with the Ministry’s response, a formal complaint may be lodged with the Office of the Ombudsman.
+If a service or complainant continue to be unsatisfied with our response, a formal complaint may be lodged with the Office of the Ombudsman.

-The Ministry is currently reviewing our wider complaint management framework, which provides additional information if a person is unhappy with how Ministry staff have managed or responded to a concern.
+We are currently reviewing our wider complaint management framework, which provides additional information if a person is unhappy with how we have managed or responded to a concern.

 A link to the wider complaint management framework will be provided on this page when the review has been completed.